GatorEducator/GatorMiner/docs/y_howItWorks.md

 ## Topic Modeling

 Gensim is used to create a dictionary from a list by adding a key to each word.
 It is also used to create and LDA model.
 The LDA model tries to determine topics based on the text in the documents.
-The Gensim library is used for topic modelling, document indexing and similarity retrieval with large collections of data.
+The Gensim library is used for topic modeling, document indexing and similarity retrieval with large collections of data.

 The Pandas DataFrame is used to create a two dimensional table like structure with labeled axises.